CompressYourVideo - Free online video compressor

 How do I compress a video for WhatsApp's 16 MB limit?

 Pick the WhatsApp preset on the homepage.
-We target ~15 MB to leave headroom — WhatsApp rejects right at 16 MB on some clients.
-If your source is much shorter than 1-2 minutes, you can use the Custom slider and aim lower for visibly better quality at the same final size.
+We target around 15 MB to leave headroom, since WhatsApp rejects right at 16 MB on some clients.
+If your source is shorter than a couple of minutes, you can use the Custom slider and aim lower for visibly better quality at the same final size.

 Discord caps free uploads at 10 MB.
 How do I fit?

-Discord preset → 10 MB target.
+Pick the Discord preset, set target to 10 MB.
 Works for clips up to about 90 seconds at watchable quality.
 Past that, drop resolution to 720p or below in Advanced Settings.

 What about Discord Nitro's 500 MB limit?

 Same Discord preset, but raise the target to 500 MB.
-Most full-quality 1080p clips up to 6-10 minutes fit without visible loss.
+Most full-quality 1080p clips up to six or ten minutes fit without visible loss.

 Instagram Reels, TikTok, YouTube Shorts?

-All three preserve original quality at upload, so we target a generous size (200-500 MB depending on platform) and let the platform do its own re-encode.
+All three preserve original quality at upload, so we target a generous size (200 to 500 MB depending on platform) and let the platform do its own re-encode.
 Your input quality matters more than your output size for these.

 Quality and outcomes